Blog

 Sun Microsystems (1999-2011)

-I know, it's still an ongoing concern with Apache and there's the LibreOffice fork that is a popular alternative to Microsoft Office.
+I know, it's still an ongoing concern with Apache and there's the LibreOffice fork that remains a popular alternative to Microsoft Office.
 But I thought it'd be fun to see how far it has come since the 1.0 release.

 Ability Software (1998-current)